Mc-Zen/quill/quantum-circuit.typ

 /// - fill (none, color): Fill color for the circle or stroke color if
 ///        `open: true`.
 /// - size (length): Size of the control circle.
+/// - show-dot (boolean): Whether to show the control dot.
+Set this to
+///        false to obtain a vertical wire with no dots at all.
-#let ctrl(n, wire-count: 1, open: false, fill: none, size: 2.3pt) = controlled(none, n, draw-function: draw-ctrl, wire-count: wire-count, fill: fill, data: (open: open, size: size))
+#let ctrl(n, wire-count: 1, open: false, fill: none, size: 2.3pt, show-dot: true) = mqgate(none, target: n, draw-function: draw-ctrl, wire-count: wire-count, fill: fill, data: (open: open, size: size, show-dot: show-dot))